 When Obama ceremoniously announced his plan to address the Muslim world in a June 2009 speech from Cairo, Ali stated that the President should have chosen Turkey as the venue instead, given the latter’s “successful marriage of secular democracy and Islam.”
 Further, Ali praised the AKP, a Turkish political party infamous for ruthlessly suppressing its secular opposition, massacring civilians, and supporting terrorism.

 In 2009 Ali began his career as a practicing attorney and founded a consultancy (Ali Consulting) that later helped promote Voice of Witness, a book series about discrimination against Muslim, Middle Eastern, and South Asian Americans.

-Since February 2011, Ali has been a researcher and writer with the Center for American Progress (CAP).
+From February 2011 to January 2012, Ali was a researcher and writer with the Center for American Progress (CAP).
 He was the lead author of Fear, Inc., an August 2011 CAP report whose objective was to “expose” and “marginalize” the “sinister,” “hateful,” “purposively deceptive,” “bigoted,” and “racist” individuals and groups that allegedly comprise an intricate “Islamophobia network in America.”
-As UK MediaWatch puts it, the CAP report “conflates criticism of radical Islam with Islamophobic bigotry.”
-For further details about the report, click here.

 Ali co-edited the 2011 book All American: 45 Men on Being Muslim, wherein a number of high-profile, U.S.-based Muslims discuss the difficulties and prejudices they claim to encounter on a regular basis because of their faith.